 Tis the Season: tips on handling the cold and flu season

 As huge supporters of prevention, we constantly reinforce the technique at home but sometimes when you are out and about and unable to get a tissue in their hands fast.
 A great alternative we’ve been trying teach is “The Dracula.”
 Basically, it’s when, Dracula puts his cape in front of his mouth, and says, “I’ve come to suck your blood”.
-This technique shows kids how to cough or sneeze in the crack of their arm instead of expelling their germs to others in public.
+This technique shows kids how to cough or sneeze into the crack of their arm instead of expelling their germs to others in public.
+Here is a great video below:

 Facts!
 According to lifescience.com did you know when you sneeze as many as 40,000 droplets are expelled out of your nose and some reaching 200 miles per hour at rocket speeds, these droplets can be so tiny they can’t be seen by the naked eye.